 I do believe I can confidently call this the final redux of this artwork as I can’t see how I could improve this concept any further.
 If I had had my 2019 skills back in 2009, the 2019 version is what I would have originally have created.
 It truly fits my original concept and frame of mind perfectly or perhaps even more perfectly than the original artwork.

 To see the artwork page for “Please Make It Stop”, click here.
-You can also purchase prints of my final redux from that page as well.
+You can also find out how purchase prints and more of my final redux from that page as well.